 • Cold recipe (no need to brew): one glass of starch, one teaspoon of dry chalk, two PVA on a vinyl base, six teaspoons of liquid petrolatum, six drops of formalin.

-Products from cold porcelain are obtainedunusually elegant, and the process of sculpting is a lot of fun not only for adults but also for children.
-Therefore, those who, as a child, liked to sculpt from plasticine and did not lose this ability with age, it is necessary to "tame" cold porcelain.
+Products made from cold porcelain are obtainedunusually graceful, and the process of modeling brings a lot of pleasure not only to adults but also to children.
+Therefore, those who loved to model from plasticine in childhood and have not lost this ability with age should “tame” cold porcelain.
 This is a great opportunity to plunge into the world of beauty and feel like a real sculptor.
-We advise you to read:
+We recommend reading:

 Comments